jacob-long/jtools/README.md

 #### `j_summ`

-This is a replacement for `summary.lm` that provides the user several options for formatting regression summaries.
-It supports `glm` and `svyglm` objects as input as well, but it is not tested with nonlinear models.
+This is a replacement for `summary` that provides the user several options for formatting regression summaries.
+It supports `glm`, `svyglm`, and `merMod` objects as input as well.
 It supports calculation and reporting of robust standard errors via the `sandwich` and `lmtest` packages.

 ``` r
 fit <- lm(mpg ~ hp*wt, data=mtcars)